bickralf/testtask/documentation.md

 My first choice for a chat server software is jabberd2, as it is available in Ubuntu's software repository.
 However, it seems there is a problem when using puppet to handle the jabberd2 service.
 Puppet uses upstart as start/ stop provider, but the jabberd2 package does not seem to implement upstart the correct way.
 Installation of the package does work without any problems, but the service just can't be managed from within puppet without changing or even creating more scripts.
 To avoid further problems, I decided to not use jabberd2 for this task.

-The second choice is ejabberd.
-It is also available in the repository of Ubuntu but only in a quite old version.
+The second choice is _ejabberd_, which is also available in the repository of Ubuntu but only in a quite old version.
 The documentation found is only valid for never versions, which changed a lot (e.g. configuration file format changed from erlang to yaml).
 So my choice is to try the latest, well documented version.
 Luckily there is a debian file and also an installer available.
+The latest version 16.01, after successful installation, always produces an error when the service is stopped.
+Switching back to a lower version 15.11 does not produce that error anymore.
+Only thing left to do is to copy the already delivered init script to `/etc/init.d`, to be able to control the service easily with puppet.

-So, after trying out jabberd2, I decided to just switch to another solution: ejabberd.
-Here the service management from puppet works just like expected.
+A third server software is _prosody_, which is claimed to be efficient and easy to use.
+As this one is available via the package repository, I will try to use it as well.

 I also chose MySQL as a persistent data storage as it is a quite common database solution.